 This means naloxone, a drug used to reverse the effects of an opioid overdose, doesn’t always work when attempting to save a person’s life.
 This drug, also known as Narcan, works by increasing the rate of lowered respiration and blood pressure that is commonly seen in deadly opioid overdoses.

-If you, or someone you know, have a parent, spouse or other family member or friend who is battling addiction, call (844) 318-0071 now to speak with one of our Palm Beach Institute specialists.
+If you, or someone you know, have a parent, spouse or other family member or friend who is battling addiction, call (855) 534-3574 now or contact us online to speak with one of our Palm Beach Institute specialists.
 They can help you find a treatment program tailored to your specific needs today.
 They are standing by around the clock, waiting for your call.

 Leave a Comment